 We encourage debate on all these issues.
 We are particularly keen to involve young people in this process, and we are always open to new ideas of how to engage more participants.

 Fr Ralph and Revd Julie visit St Peter’s C of E Primary School several times each week and take weekly services and KS1 Assemblies.
 Often the children come to the church for services and assemblies too.
 We value our link with our happy and successful school very much and work closely with the Head, the staff and the Governors.
 Many members of our congregation are also parents at the school, and members of the congregation serve as governors.

-Fr Ralph, Revd Julie and Catherine Cowie our Pastoral Assistant also regularly visit and take assemblies at Westminster City Boys School, and at other schools including Grey Coat Hospital.
+Fr Ralph, Revd Julie and Matthew Butler our Pastoral Assistant also regularly visit and take assemblies at Westminster City Boys School, and at other schools including Grey Coat Hospital.
 Our work with children and young people is at the heart of our commitment to the wider community.